theforeman/foreman-documentation/guides/README.md

 The final artifacts can be found in the ./build subdirectory.
 Note that GNU Makefile tracks changes and only builds relevant artifacts, to trigger full rebuild use `make clean` to delete build directory and start over.

-It's also possible to check links, the following command will check all links except example.com domain:
+It's also possible to check links; the following command will check all links except example.com domain:

 	make linkchecker